 Matt Matera | Senior Director

 Before joining Empower Schools, Matt was the Director of Human Capital Investments at New Schools for New Orleans and the Director of Innovation and Talent for Lawrence Public Schools in Massachusetts, working with teachers, administrators, and education organizations to help support effective teaching and learning.
-He also taught middle school English for five years, including three years at Innovation Academy Charter School, where he is now on the board.
+He also taught middle school English for five years and is currently the board chairman for the nonprofit organization Teach Western Mass.
 He is an alumnus of Teach For America and Education Pioneers and also worked for several summers with the Breakthrough Collaborative.
 Matt has a B.A. in English and a J.D. from Yale University.

 Cara McKenna | Senior Partnership Manager